Response to Climate Change

 Development of energy-saving products

-Products that save more energy In accordance with energy-saving policies and rising temperatures, electrification and automation at customer factories will advance, demand for products that raise productivity and improve energy-saving performance in factories and at facilities will increase Large Small
+Products that save more energy In accordance with energy-saving policies and rising temperatures, electrification and automation at customer factories will advance, and demand for products that raise productivity and improve energy-saving performance in factories and at facilities will increase.
+Large Small

-• Expand local production for local consumption business models, such as local manufacturing and sales of parts and repair parts that have already started in some regions, and consolidation of production bases.
+• Expand local production for local consumption business models, such as local manufacturing and sale of parts and repair parts that have already started in some regions, and consolidation of production bases.

-• Introduction of eco-friendly electrification products, design and development of products for which lightness and longevity have been taken into account, etc.
+• Introduction of eco-friendly electrification products and design and development of products for which lightness and longevity have been taken into account, etc.

 Small Small